 Eligibility You can apply to buy the home if both of the following apply: • your household income is £80,000 or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: • you're a first-time buyer • you used to own a home but cannot afford to buy one now • you're forming a new household - for example, after a relationship breakdown • you're an existing shared owner, and you want to move • you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Also, you must have a local connection to North Kesteven District either through residency, work or family.
-Tenure Leasehold Lease type Shared ownership house lease Lease term 110 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Tenure Leasehold Lease type Shared ownership house lease Lease term 119 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
 Rent review Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months plus 0.5%.
 For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
 Maximum share you can own You can buy up to 100% of your home.

 Transfer of freehold At 100% ownership, the freehold will transfer to you.
-Landlord Acis Group Limited 57 Bridge Street Gainsborough DN21 1GG Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Landlord Acis Group Limited Acis House 57 Bridge Street Gainsborough DN21 1GG Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
+Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has three months to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
-If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
+If they do not find a buyer within three months, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets Domestic pets are permitted but these must not breach the legal nuisance covenants contained in the lease at clause 3.18(b).
-Such requirement is extended to pets of visitors.
+Pets Clause 3.28 of the lease confirms no animals are to be kept at the premises except with the landlord's prior written consent.
 Subletting You can rent out a room in the home, but you must live there at the same time.
 You cannot sublet (rent out) your entire home unless you either: • own a 100% share; or • have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and • have your mortgage lender's permission if you have a mortgage